grafana/loki/docs/sources/clients/promtail/stages/pack.md

 {cluster="us-central1", job="myjob"} | unpack
 ```

 Will automatically unpack embedded labels and log line and replace the log line with the original log line automatically.

+# End User Considerations

+End users will need to understand that the logs they are searching and querying on are packed, and will need to apply the `unpack` stage to operate on those fields.
+Grafana Explore Loki query builder will `hint` to add `unpack` to queries, however for large user bases who will not always be aware of the pack stage, consider using alternatives such as `labeldrop` or `replace`.

 ### More Examples